madjugglers/pattern-book/10_big_patterns.md

-There are all the usual variations of different weave counts, chocolate bars, left handed etc. The pattern design can be any polygon where the side is a weave with a Mr. Inside feeder and the vertices of the polygon are a Mr. Outside feeder who alternates passing between weaves.
+There are all the usual variations of different weave counts, chocolate bars, left handed etc. The pattern design can be any polygon where the side is a weave with a Mr. Inside feeder and the vertices of the polygon are a Mr. Outside feeder who alternates passing between weaves (also known as Doc Blanchard and Glenn Davis).
 See also the Octagon Weave.
 The number of jugglers is 5N were N is the number of sides of the polygon (three for each weave plus 2 feeders).